 At Walton Marketing & Communications we see the route to achieving marketing that creates real value as a journey, starting with a process of learning and understanding about your business, customers and markets before recommendations and a consistent plan of activity can be formed.

 We find that one of the biggest mistakes businesses make is to assume.
-By that we mean, assuming what they believe their customers value about their brand, products, category and what inspires them to purchase or not.
+By that we mean, assuming what they believe their customers value about their brand, products and services and what inspires them to purchase or not.
 Also making assumptions early on about what marketing activity and channels they feel are required to meet business goals or indeed what they believe their businesses strengths and weaknesses to be.

 The key is to do your market research early on, review the external market, have more conversations, ask your customers and staff for their opinions and insights.
-Collect and use the information that is around you.
-This will help shed light on the marketplace, customer views and exactly what it is they value about your business but also help you understand more about the opportunities that exist for your organisation.
+Collect and use the information that is around you from sales data to competitor insights.
+This will help shed light on the marketplace, customer views and exactly what it is the people who buy from you value about your business but also help you understand more about the opportunities that exist for your organisation.

-It’s so important that this preliminary research is undertaken first, otherwise you are simply creating a list of activity that fails to align to any long-term vision, making success hard to measure.
+It’s so important that this preliminary research is undertaken first, to identify where the gaps are and set clear goals otherwise you are simply creating a list of activity that fails to align to any long-term vision, making success hard to measure.

 To spend or invest?